2025–26 Valparaiso Beacons men's basketball team

-The 2025–26 Valparaiso Beacons men's basketball team represents Valparaiso University during the 2025–26 NCAA Division I men's basketball season.
-The Beacons, led by third-year head coach Roger Powell Jr., play their home games at the Athletics–Recreation Center in Valparaiso, Indiana as members of the Missouri Valley Conference (MVC).
+The 2025–26 Valparaiso Beacons men's basketball team represented Valparaiso University during the 2025–26 NCAA Division I men's basketball season.
+The Beacons, led by third-year head coach Roger Powell Jr., played their home games at the Athletics–Recreation Center in Valparaiso, Indiana as members of the Missouri Valley Conference (MVC).
+They finished the season 18–15, 11–9 in MVC play to finish in a tie for sixth place.
+As the No. 7 seed in the MVC tournament, they defeated Indiana State before losing to Bradley in the quarterfinals.

 Previous season

-The Beacons finished the 2024–25 season 15–19, 6–14 in MVC play, to finish second to last place.
-They lost in the semi finals of the MVC Tournament to Bradley.
+The Beacons finished the 2024–25 season 15–19, 6–14 in MVC play, to finish in 11th place.
+In the MVC Tournament, they upset UIC and Northern Iowa to advance the tournament semifinals.
+There they lost to Bradley.